matteocodogno/go-course/README.md

 ### Default Select

-- May want a default operation to avoid bloking
+- May want a default operation to avoid blocking

 ```go
 select {